 As a result of his new faith, Brian felt called to reach those with similar afflictions.
 He received his certification as a Drug and Alcohol Counselor as well as his nursing license in Los Angeles.
 During this whole time, Brian spent most of his days working and ministering in drug and alcohol rehabilitation centers as well as locked down psychiatric units.
 His heart towards those suffering grew as he reached out to those in need of healing and deliverance, drawing on his life experiences and his study of the Bible and its power to change lives.

-Brian is currently Director of the Netanya Humanitarian Aid Center and Soup Kitchen and has managed and established several others of the same works in Tel-Aviv.
-Most recently, an additional Food Pantry Outreach Center was established in the center of Netanya that serves many Holocaust Survivors amongst the 350 families he serves on a monthly basis.
+Brian is CEO/Director of Abundant Bread of Salvation and has managed and established several others of the same works in Tel-Aviv.
+He has also established an additional new Food Pantry in the center of Netanya that serves many Holocaust Survivors amongst the 350 families he serves on a monthly basis.
 This same facility now also houses the ministry headquarters.
-He works at times as a nurse, giving free medical care and assists in directing the day-to-day operations, leading Bible studies as well as counseling in a Messianic drug and alcohol treatment center in Netanya.
+He works at times as a nurse, giving free medical care and assists in directing the day-to-day operations as well as counseling in a Messianic drug and alcohol treatment center in Netanya.
 Over the last several years, Brian also has worked closely on many projects serving two local orphanages that house over 500 poor and needy children.

-The above figures are a bit overwhelming; however they confirm that such ministries like ours are not only needed but also commanded by us as believers in Yeshua.
+The above figures are a bit overwhelming; however, they confirm that such ministries are not only needed but also commanded by us as believers in Yeshua.
 My hope is to continue to expand and help others to establish such places to share the love of God.

 When we bless, feed and clothe the poor, addicted, foreigner and Holocaust Survivors, we glorify God and call attention to the truth of Messiah Yeshua!